 Magnetic Resonance Imaging (MRI) is a scan that your doctor may subject you to for him or her to get an extensive diagnosis of various organs and/or tissues in your body.
 In most cases, doctors use MRI scans to determine the harshness of diseases like cancer and arthritis and also understand the severity of bone and joint injuries.
 Therefore, if you have experienced any injuries or pain in your skeletal system, your doctor will definitely advice you to get an MRI scan.

 The machine or scanner is large and cylinder like.
 It uses its donut-shaped magnets to scan the human body and because the machine is connected to a computer, the signals are send to the computer screen.
 The computer interprets the signals into a 3D clear and accurate image of the patient’s body.
 For some time now, orthopedics and medical practitioners have depended on MRI scans to diagnose bone and joint problems, spinal abnormalities, tumors and tissue damage in patients.
+Though MRI scans are typically recommended by your doctor to further provide a diagnosis, private MRI scans are now being offered where a patient can easily book an appointment without needing a doctor’s recommendation.
 It is one of the best and most reliable tests that anyone can ever get.

 It is therefore important for everyone to have an idea of what MRI scans are, what to expect during an MRI scan procedure and also understand why it is important to have this kind of medical procedure done.
 So, keep reading.